positively-charged/bcc/doc/details.md

 }
 ```

 `__FUNCTION__` might look like a predefined macro, but it is not a macro.
-Also, it cannot be used in string literal concatenation.
+As a consequence, it cannot be used in string literal concatenation.

 <h4>Optional parameters</h4>